dell/csm-docs/content/docs/csidriver/installation/helm/isilon.md

 - If enabling CSM for Authorization, please refer to the [Authorization deployment steps](../../../../authorization/deployment/) first
 - If enabling CSM for Replication, please refer to the [Replication deployment steps](../../../../replication/deployment/) first
 - If enabling CSM for Resiliency, please refer to the [Resiliency deployment steps](../../../../resiliency/deployment/) first
+- If enabling Encryption, please refer to the [Encryption deployment steps](../../../../secure/encryption/deployment/) first

 ### Install Helm 3.0